Posted on 7 Comments

 #4 When a relative wants to take over as a wedding vendor

 Yes, we’ve all been there, when a budding photographer in your family wants to be in-charge of the wedding photography, or an enthusiastic aunt wants to bake the wedding cake.
-Unless these people are professionals, it may be a very bad idea to hand them the job.
+It may be a bad idea to hand them the job unless these people are professionals.
 Now, even when they are professionals who are used to doing these for weddings, you may not agree with their style of work or may not be happy about giving them the responsibility for a range of reasons.

 #5 Saying No to guests you cannot afford to have